-Once the staging classification is determined, it stays the same even if treatment is successful or the cancer spreads.
+Once the stage is determined, it stays the same even if treatment is successful or the cancer spreads.

 (source: National Cancer Institute)

-Stage 1: The tumor is 7 centimeters or smaller and is only in the kidney
+In stage I, the tumor is 7 centimeters or smaller and is found in the kidney only.

-Stage 2: The tumor is larger than 7 centimeters and is only in the kidney
+In stage II, the tumor is larger than 7 centimeters and is found in the kidney only.

-- Beyond the layer of fatty tissue around the kidney and may have spread into the adrenal gland above the kidney with cancer or to nearby lymph nodes; or
+- cancer has spread beyond the layer of fatty tissue around the kidney and may have spread into the adrenal gland above the kidney with cancer or to nearby lymph nodes; or

 - cancer has spread to other parts of the body, such as the bones, liver, lungs, brain, adrenal glands, or distant lymph nodes.